Scaling intra-urban climate fluctuations: Results

-We further explored whether the decay of urban climate variable is linked to urban structure.
-To do so, we also applied the exponential decay model (Equation \ref{eq:decay}) to street intersections, this time incorporating multiplicative white noise, reproducing the observed log-normal PDFs of street intersections \cite{Hendrick2024} (SI Section \ref{sec:stochastic_decay_model}, SI Figure \ref{fig:SI_decay_node_lognormal}).
-Notably, cities with stronger street intersections decay rate $\lambda_n$, also tend to exhibit stronger climate‐variable decay rate for temperature $\lambda_T$ and for $PM$ concentrations $\lambda_{PM}$ (Figure 4d).
-However, the correlations between the stochastic multiplicative white noise of the street intersections $\sigma_{r,city}^{n}$ and the additive white noise of climate variables $\sigma_{r,city}^x$ are moderate for temperature and negligible for $PM$ (insets Figure \ref{fig:4}c), indicating that while the magnitude of fluctuations in temperature is partly linked to intersection variability, additional processes (e.g.\ industrial emissions, atmospheric transport) also play a role for $PM$.
-Temperature decay aligns more closely with urban form than $PM$ decay, reflecting the influence of non‐structural drivers on air pollution.
-Overall, we find that the radial decay model performs better for temperature than for particulate matter.
-In many cities, industrial activities cause elevated $PM$ levels at large radial distances, resulting in lower $R^2$ values for the $PM$ decay fit (see SI Figure \ref{fig:SI_decay_results}a).
+We further explored whether the decay of urban climate is linked to urban characteristics.
+To do so, we applied the exponential decay model in equation \eqref{eq:decay} to both street intersections and population counts (see SI Fig.~\ref{fig:SI_decay_results_node}), this time incorporating multiplicative white noise, which reproduces the observed log-normal PDFs of urban features \cite{Hendrick2024} (see SI Fig.~\ref{fig:SI_stochastic_decay_results_node} and SI Section \ref{sec:stochastic_decay_model} for the mathematical derivations).
+Consistently with our previous results, the street network again emerges as a more reliable descriptor of climate variability than population counts, showing stronger and more significant correlations between decay rates and stochastic noise strengths across cities (see SI Table~\ref{table:SI_correlations}).
+Notably, cities with stronger street intersection decay rates $\lambda_n$, also tend to exhibit stronger urban climate decay rates for both temperature $\lambda_T$ and pollution $\lambda_{PM}$ (Fig.~\ref{fig:4}d).
+However, the Pearson correlations between the noise component of street intersections and that of climate variables are moderate for temperature and negligible for pollution (see SI Table~\ref{table:SI_correlations}), suggesting that additional processes (e.g., industrial emissions, atmospheric transport) play an important role.